 3.1.
-The Interface Lists
+The Interface List

-The data model for interfaces presented in this document uses a flat list of interfaces.
+The data model for interfaces presented in this document uses a flat list of interfaces ("/interfaces/interface").
 Each interface in the list is identified by its name.
 Furthermore, each interface has a mandatory "type" leaf.